jelastic-jps/lets-encrypt/text/description.md

 **Note:**
 * Leave the *External Domain(s)* field blank for issuing a test SSL certificate bound to the internal environment domain.
 * Public IP address will be automatically attached to all nodes within the entry point layer (application server or load balancer).
+* Let’s Encrypt has a set of limitations while issuing certificates.
+If they don’t meet the requirements of your project, please consider using alternative SSL certificate authority.